-A little device assists us in placing the needle on the record; as well as lift it off once the counterweights are set accurately, this is called the Cue Lever.
+A little device assists us in placing the needle on the record; as well as lifting it off once the counterweights are set accurately, this is called the Cue Lever.

 Only once the needle has been placed on the record should the platter motor be engaged.

-DJ’s would normally not use the cue lever as they quickly change records, time being of the essence, but don’t be fooled with their speed.
-They are ever so gentle placing the Turntable Needle on the Record.
+DJs would normally not use the cue lever as they quickly change records, time being of the essence, but don’t be fooled with their speed.
+They are ever so gentle in placing the Turntable Needle on the Record.

 What is Anti-skating on Turntables?